 If there is a set amount that the court wants you to pay in order to get out of jail, you can use a “cash bond” to make bail.
 This requires you or someone else to pay the entire amount set by the judge.
 This will be refunded once the case concludes, provided that you show up to all court dates without issue.

 Another option is using a surety bond.
+This is where specific bail bond requirements come into play.
 You pay 10% of your bail and the bail bondsman would cover the rest.
 That 10% you paid and any fees you paid are kept by the bondsman or bonding company.

 You should do two things after you are released on bail.
 First, make sure that you know all of the terms of your release.
 Violating any of the rules set for you can land you in even more legal trouble.
+If you breach these conditions, you risk a probation or parole violation and an immediate return to custody.
 There could be rules about travel, attending drug treatment programs, or staying away from any victims or witnesses involved in your case.
+This is especially common in domestic violence cases where a strict no-contact order is issued.
 Obviously, committing another crime can also be grounds for revoking your bail.

 Next, make sure that you talk to an attorney.
 Even if the charges against you seem minor, you need to defend yourself.
 You do not want to add to a criminal record or ruin a clean record because you were too lazy to seek out representation that had your back.